 Are you paying dues at a club that you never use?
 Like, for instance, a gym membership or a country club membership?
-Cancel these club memberships, even if you think you might use them again someday – you can always renew the membership at a later date if it turns out that you actually do miss it.
+If you’re on the fence about any of your memberships or find that you’re not using them very often, cancel them.
+Remember, you can always renew the membership at a later date if it turns out that you actually do miss it.

-Quite often, you can find the exact item you want with a bit of clever shopping at used equipment stores, used game stores, consignment shops, and so on.
+You can often find the exact item you want with a bit of clever shopping at used equipment stores, used game stores, consignment shops, and so on.
 Just make these shops a part of your normal routine – go there first when looking for potential items and you will save money.